Balanced Product of Calibrated Experts for Long-Tailed Recognition: Acknowledgements

 \subsubsection{Evaluation protocol}

 Following Cao \etal \cite{cao2019learning}, we report accuracy on a balanced test set.
 Whenever confidence intervals are shown, they are acquired from five runs.
-In the supplementary material we report accuracy for three common data regimes, where classes are grouped by number of samples, namely, many-shot ($> 100$ samples), medium-shot ($20$--$100$ samples), and few-shot ($< 20$ samples).
+We also report accuracy for three common data regimes, where classes are grouped by their number of samples, namely, many-shot (> $100$), medium-shot ($20$-$100$), and few-shot (< $20$).

-In addition, we investigate model calibration by estimating the expected calibration error (ECE), maximum calibration error (MCE) and visualizing reliability diagrams.
+In addition, we investigate model calibration by estimating the expected calibration error (ECE), maximum calibration error (MCE), and visualizing reliability diagrams.
 See the supplementary material for definitions of these metrics.

-Finally, for a more realistic benchmark, we follow \cite{hong2021lade,zhang2021test} and evaluate on a range of shifted target distributions, which simulate varying levels of class imbalance, from \textit{forward long-tailed} distributions that resemble the training distribution, to extremely different \textit{backward long-tailed} cases.
+Finally, for a more realistic benchmark, we follow \cite{hong2021lade,zhang2021test} and evaluate our approach under a diverse set of shifted target distributions, which simulate varying levels of class imbalance, from \textit{forward long-tailed} distributions that resemble the training data to extremely different \textit{backward long-tailed} cases.
 For more details on how these distributions are created, see the supplementary material.